sebk69/small-orm-doc/Documentation/chapter-1.md

 The following types are allowed for now :
 * swoft-mysql : MySql connector for swoft (using default async pool of Swoft)
+* swoole-mysql : MySql connector using native Swoole implementation
-* swoft-redis : Redis connector for swoft (using default async pool of Swoft)
+* swoft-redis : Redis connector for Swoft (using default async pool of Swoft)
-* mysql : traditionnal mysql connector.
+* mysql : traditional mysql connector.
 Avoid to use it in Swoft applications, because it don't support async programming and connection can fail if not used for a moment.

 If the tryCreateDatabase is true, the database will be created automatically if not exists.
 It can slow your app, then use it only for dev purpose.